 Throughout the beginning of fall semester the fraternities will host recruitment events and informational meetings.
-The formal rush period for the seven Interfraternity Council (IFC) fraternities takes place the end of September/beginning of October and last for two weeks.
+The formal recruitment period for the eight Interfraternity Council (IFC) fraternities takes place the end of September/beginning of October and last for two weeks.

 How it works:

-During the first week each fraternity will host a rush party open to every non-Greek male on campus.
+During the first week each fraternity will host a recruitment party open to every non-Greek male on campus.
 It is encouraged that as a potential new member you visit as many chapters as you can to have a better opportunity of finding the right group of guys.
-After the rush parties are over, fraternities will extend invites to interested men to attend their Final parties the following week.
+After the parties are over, fraternities will extend invites to interested men to attend their Final Parties the following week.

 Once all final parties are over, men interested in joining a fraternity will come to the Campus Center to fill out a preference card stating which chapter(s) they would be willing to join.
 Fraternities will also put together a list of men they would be willing to extend a bid.
 At the end of the signing day, the two lists will be compared all mutually selected men will receive a bid to membership.

 - Alpha Sigma Phi - Sunday, September 27